 However, when you use these nouns with verbs, it sounds better to treat them like plural nouns.
 This goes for informal speech and even more formal speech.
 It’s correct to say A bunch of my friends was… but it sounds much better to say A bunch of my friends were…

 “None of my friends are here.”

 8. The “less vs. fewer” rule

-The rule: Use less for plural items.
-Use fewer for items that don’t have a plural or can’t be counted.
+The rule: Use fewer for plural items.
+Use less for items that don’t have a plural or can’t be counted.